Jekwwer/markdown-docs-kit/templates/CONTRIBUTING.md

    ```

 6. **Open a Pull Request**:
-   - Navigate to the original repository.
+   - Go to the original repository.
-   - Click "Compare & pull request".
+   - Click “Compare & pull request.”
-   - Use predefined pull request templates.
+   - Fill out the PR template, referencing relevant issues or discussions.

 ## Code of Conduct